mleoking/LeoTask/README.md

         </members>
       </statistics>
     </Tasks>

+Before running the example application, please 1) install [Java](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) and [Gnuplot 4.6.5](http://sourceforge.net/projects/gnuplot/files/gnuplot/4.6.5/), and 2) include the the directories of the command @java@ and @gnuplot@ in system’s PATH environment variable.

 To run the example application of Roll Dice, chang the current directory to the "Demo" folder and then execute the following commnad

     java -jar leotask.jar -load=rolldice.xml

 If you are using a MS windows system, you can also execute "rolldice.bat".

-Note: the demo requires [Gnuplot 4.6.5](http://sourceforge.net/projects/gnuplot/files/gnuplot/4.6.5/) installed and its gnuplot command directory included in the system’s PATH environment variable.